devonrambo/payment-app-server/README.md

 This was a bootcamp project.
 After completing the requirements I wanted to host it on a cloud server rather than my machine, so I deployed it to Heroku.

 ### Methods
 The postgres DB contains tables for users, accounts, transfers, and others.
 Model classes were made in Java for the respective objects.
-Spring Boot was used to build the Controller.
-12 API endpoints were created and used JbdcDAOs to interact with the DB.
+Spring Boot was used to build the Controller and autowire components.
+12 API endpoints were created taking in path variables and request bodys.
+These methods used JbdcDAOs to interact with the DB to adhere to the MVC pattern.
 <br />
 <br />